- This event has passed.

 - tips on applying the right voice to a given topic

-Our goal is that you leave the class with a draft of a piece that is "On Point."
-Whether you want your work to appear in your journal or in The Wall Street Journal, David will draw from his four decades of writing with a point of view to help you get to the point and stay on point.
+Our goal is that you leave the series of classes with a draft of a piece that is "On Point."
+Whether your piece is meant for personal satisfaction, use in your professional life, or for eventual publication, David will draw from his four decades of writing with a point of view to help you get to the point and stay on point.

 About The Writing Salon's Remote Classes